idvorkin/idvorkin.github.io/_d/time_off.md

 - Remember the peak end rule.
 Make the last day amazing!

 ## Other Thoughts

-### Time Poor/Rich/Affluent

-**Time poor** is when you feels you do not have enough time to accomplish all their tasks and responsibilities. **Time rich** means having ample time to engage in activities that you enjoys outside of their work and responsibilities.
-This allows for a more relaxed lifestyle and often contributes to higher levels of personal satisfaction and happiness.

-This it the real nice thing about having time off, you can be time rich.

 ### Optimize for energy, not time